IIIF/api/source/api/auth/0.9/index.md

 ### 2.5.
 Error Conditions

 The response from the client identity service or the access token service may be an error.
-The response _MUST_ be in JSON with the following template.
+The body of the response _MUST_ be in JSON with the following template.
 In the case of the JSONP request for the access token service, it _MUST_ be wrapped in the callback function.

 {% highlight json %}
 {